mazfil/lab-allocator/docs/meetings/team-meetings/team-meeting-4.md

 - Shadow team document
   - Shadow team sent a week 3 fortnight report
   - Basically just a rundown and a reflection of what they did

+## Decisions
+- Will try to get as many people in person as possible for the tutorial, so we can work on getting our audit presentation done.
+Will try to book in Hive so we have a quiet space to work
+- The two frontend branches are still being worked on so will remain on GitHub - make sure dev is pulled into them so they get the most up to date changes
+- Get testing with Belinda done on Friday so it can be done before the audit meeting next week

 ## Action Items
 - Should expand more on the resources and costs section about the server